xie-yuxuan/xie-yuxuan/README.md

 I'm Yuxuan from Singapore, currently a graduate student studying Information and Computer Engineering 👨🏼‍💻 at the University of Cambridge.
 I am interested in using data analytics and machine learning to improve performance and drive innovation.

 I work on projects in the field of data science, analytics and various engineering applications.
-I also make widgets for my personal notion pages.
+I also create widgets for my personal Notion pages.
 You can check out some of my repositories here and my Linkedin profile at https://www.linkedin.com/in/andrew-xie1/. ✨ You may also contact me at yx353@cam.ac.uk.

 <h3 align="left">Languages and Tools:</h3>
 <div>